AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 discoiquuid: 0d617f1c-0d0b-489f-9027-a92b1f1eee37
 ---

-# About Adobe Experience Cloud Triggers{#about-adobe-experience-triggers}
+# Get started with Adobe Experience Cloud Triggers{#about-adobe-experience-triggers}

 [!DNL Triggers] is an integration between Adobe Campaign and Adobe Analytics using the pipeline.
 The pipeline retrieves users' actions or triggers from your website.
 A cart abandonment is an example of trigger.
 Triggers are processed in Adobe Campaign to send emails in near real time.

+>[!CAUTION]
+>
+>This capability is not available out of the box as part of the product.
+The implementation requires Adobe Consulting to be engaged.
+Please reach out to your Adobe representative to find out more

 [!DNL Triggers] run marketing actions within a short range of time following a user’s action.
 The typical response time is less than one hour.